yogurt-foundation/fx-motion/README.md

 > **(!!)** there are so much to do to make the class name easy to use.

-it always starting with a prefix `fx:` and then the module name e.g. `flip:`, lastly the effect name e.g. `vertical-right`,
+it always starting with a prefix `fx:` and following with the module name e.g. `flip:`, lastly the effect name e.g. `vertical-right`,

 ```html
 <div class="fx:flip:vertical-right">